The mechanical properties of metals determine the range of usefulness of the metal and establish the service that can be expected.

 Abrasion resistance is the resistance to wearing by friction.

-combination of hardness and toughness to withstand heavy pounding.
-The
+It takes a combination of hardness and toughness to withstand heavy pounding.

 Table 7-3 below illustrates the hardness of various metals.